About RITSHIDZE

 [MULTI MEDIA] Recap of our community accountability meeting on #KZNHealth

-Last week Ritshidze launched a detailed report into the state of the public healthcare system in KwaZulu-Natal.
-The report was presented at a community accountability meeting in Umlazi, Durban.
+This week Ritshidze launched the 2nd edition of the KwaZulu-Natal State of Health report, that found reduced waiting times, better staff attitudes, and longer ARV refills.
+However, for key populations KZN provided the least friendly and worst services.
+The report was presented at a community meeting in Umlazi.
 Scroll through our multi-media round up from the meeting and find links to the report, the summary presentation, and a full video of the entire meeting.

 READ MORE